Vascular Surgery

 Vascular & Vein Treatments

-When you come in for vascular treatment in our vein centers, a trained vascular specialist will perform a vascular ultrasound to examine the condition of your veins.
-The ultrasound will also help your surgeon know the exact position of your veins and plan a more effective course of treatments.
+Ultrasounds also help your surgeon know the exact position of your veins to plan a more effective course of treatments.
 If serious intervention is necessary, we can talk you through vascular surgery options.

 What is vascular surgery?